Call Us

 Each year across the UK, approximately 6,000 people take their own lives.
 While women are more likely to attempt suicide or be diagnosed with a mental health condition like depression, men account for around three-quarters of all suicides.

 Suicide is a very complex and sensitive issue, with many factors combining to push someone to take such drastic action.
 It's a mistake to generalise across cases, but questions remain as to why the rate of suicide is so much higher in men.
-We look at some relevant statistics and research to explore some of the reasoning behind the suicide gender gap.
+We look at some relevant statistics and research to explore some of the potential reasons behind the suicide gender gap.

 Male suicide statistics

-• 4,639 men took their own life in the UK in 2020. (source)
+• 4,639 men took their own life in the UK in 2020 (source)

-• 74% of all suicides in the UK involve men. (source)
+• 74% of all suicides in the UK involve men (source)

-• The rate of suicide in men (15.4 per 100,000) is over three times higher than in women (4.9 per 100,000). (source)
+• The rate of suicide in men (15.4 per 100,000) is over three times higher than in women (4.9 per 100,000) (source)

-• Men aged 45-64 have the highest rate of suicide by age (20 per 100,000). (source)
+• Men aged 45-64 have the highest rate of suicide by age (20 per 100,000) (source)

-• Suicide is the second biggest cause of death in young males (1-19 years old). (source)
+• Suicide is the second biggest cause of death in young males (1-19 years old) (source)

 Why do more men die from suicide?